 - Your dialogues are in danger of becoming repetitive as if they were part of an interview.

-#4 Learn How to Through Their Way of Speaking
+#4 Learn How to Differentiate Your Characters Through Their Way of Speaking

 We want our characters to be different, distinguishable.
 That each one has its own particular voice and personality.
 This can sometimes be tricky, especially if we’ve gone to the trouble of creating realistic characters and not stereotypes.